Special effects of Batman Returns: Batskiboat

-Pursuing Penguin into the sewers, Batman calls on his Batskiboat; part boat, part jet-ski.
-To realize the sequence, 4-Ward Productions created a meticulously planned series of miniature shots featuring a batskiboat model navigating through the sewer system, later used for the baby carriage title sequence.
-Unlike the title sequence, which required close-up tunnel details for the floating carriage's meandering path, the batskiboat tunnel shots emphasized high-speed action.
+Pursuing the Penguin into the sewers, Batman calls on his Batskiboat: part boat, part jet-ski.
+To realize the sequence, 4-Ward Productions created a meticulously planned series of miniature shots featuring a Batskiboat model navigating through the sewer system, later used for the baby carriage basket title sequence.
+Unlike the title sequence, which required close-up tunnel details for the floating carriage's meandering path, the Batskiboat tunnel shots emphasized high-speed action.
 Bob Skotak said "The boat was a quarter-scale miniature driven on an underwater track...
 It was pulled along by a chain-link mechanism powered by an air motor turbine-like device driven by air pressure.
 Air motors have the advantage of fast starts and stops, which was essential."
-Burton wanted the batskiboat to appear to be moving at seventy miles per hour in real life, which translated to thirty-five miles per hour when filming at 48 frames per second in scale.
+Burton wanted the Batskiboat to appear to be moving at seventy miles per hour in real life, which translated to thirty-five miles per hour when filming at 48 frames per second in scale.
 Even in the 120-foot tunnel, this meant the shot was brief.

-Weighing nearly eighty pounds and measuring five feet long, the batskiboat was a formidable miniature to propel at speed, especially when racing toward the camera.
+Weighing nearly eighty pounds and measuring five feet long, the Batskiboat was a formidable miniature to propel at speed, especially when racing toward the camera.
 Cameraman Jim Belkin filmed a wide shot of the boat passing left to right with a 14mm lens, requiring him to quickly pan and move to avoid collision.
-The precision construction of parallel tracks was critical to ensure smooth, consistent paths for the batskiboat's rapid travel.
+The precision construction of parallel tracks was critical to ensure smooth, consistent paths for the Batskiboat's rapid travel.

-The sequence's most challenging shot involved the "corkscrew" maneuver: as Batman races through the sewer tunnels, two black-foot penguin warriors rise from the murky water to launch missiles at the batskiboat.
+The sequence's most challenging shot involved the "corkscrew" maneuver: as Batman races through the sewer tunnels, two black-foot penguin warriors rise from the murky water to launch missiles at the Batskiboat.
 Batman swerves up the tunnel wall and back down in a tight corkscrew trajectory to evade impact.
 For this, the crew engineered parallel tracks embedded into the curved tunnel walls to support the high-speed, gravity-defying motion of the heavy model.
 Any disruption in a wheel's movement could have caused the track to tear apart, so precision was essential.
 The track had to mirror the tunnel's curves exactly, with the vehicle's broad wheelbase engineered to handle tight turns and abrupt shifts to level ground.